Essential verbs: H-M

 se² (DL)

 This verb pair can be used in two ways.
-First, with se², and optionally a person (or a group, institution) in DL, in meaning get in touch, contact:
+First, without any o se², and optionally a person (or a group, institution) in DL, in meaning get in touch, contact:

 Javi mi se [kad dođeš u hotel].
 Contact me [when you come to the hotel].